Showing posts with label FPS. Show all posts

 The CryptO'pinion?

-Hellgate was an interesting download but sadly, it's not good enough in comparison to the other FPS shooters already on the Atari ST. A faster computer, like my Mega STe, compensated for the poor framerate but it couldn't fix the wonky mechanics, bugs, or the psychic robots who always seemed to know my movements before I did.
-Ultimately, the mouse controls are the real game killer because it desperately requires the use of a keyboard.
+Hellgate was interesting but it's not good enough compared to the other FPS shooters for the Atari ST. A faster computer, like my Mega STe, compensated for the poor framerate but couldn't fix the wonky mechanics, bugs, or the psychic robots who always seemed to know my movements before I did.
+Ultimately, the mouse controls are the real game killer because it desperately requires a keyboard.
 What a shame.

 Hellgate is fun for a few hours but I doubt I'll return to it anytime soon.
-However, let's remember this is probably unfinished and developed by one guy using STOS and that fact alone blows me away!!
-Play it and let me know what you think.
+However, let's remember this is probably unfinished and developed by one guy using STOS and that fact alone blows me away.
+All credit to David.

 Monday, February 05, 2018